 Born out of the oil crisis of the 1970s when airlines were looking for more fuel-efficient and quieter aircraft, the 757-200 became the aircraft of choice for major U.S. carriers operating transcontinental routes.
 After this successful start, orders diminished during the late 1990's with the introduction of the Airbus A320 family.
 The 757-200 found itself in an interesting market niche, stuck between the small 737's and A320's and the larger 767 and A330 wide bodies.
 Airlines began to look at covering the same routes with the greater operating flexibility of the 737's and A320's or the additional capacity of the larger 767 and A330 wide bodies.
 The 2001 terrorist attacks accelerated the end for the 757-200 as the majority of aircraft had been bought and operated by U.S. airlines.
-With the major U.S airlines fighting for survival in the industries worst ever downturn, none would place orders for 757s after 2001.
+With the major U.S. airlines fighting for survival in the industries worst ever downturn, none would place orders for 757s after 2001.

 Prices for 757's have dropped to the point that cargo conversions are now beginning to be viable as a replacement for 727-200 freighters for cargo operators like Fedex.
-Availability is increasing as operators reduce capacity due to decreased consumer demand.
-Like most aircraft, especially those that are out of production, mba expects values to soften during the current tough economic climate.
+Availability is increasing as operators reduce capacity due to decreased consumer demand. mba expects values of 757s, like most aircraft, to soften during the current tough economic climate.

-According to Back Aviation Solutions, as of May 2009, there are currently 25 Boeing 757-200s available for sale or lease.
+According to Back Aviation Solutions, as of September 2009, there are currently 35 Boeing 757-200s available for sale or lease.